 Currently there are more options for gravers and handles than there have ever been.
-GRS has many versions on the market, there are the Quick-Change Gravers, the Engraving & Texturing Graver Kit, the New Traditional, and the Traditional Gravers as well as the wide variety of handles.
-But sometimes you just want to know how to get
+GRS® has many versions on the market, there are Quick-change gravers, C-Max gravers, and traditional gravers as well as the wide variety of handles.
+But, sometimes you just want to know how to get

-There is no “official rulebook” on installing a graver into a handle, but here are a few suggestions that might help.
+There is no “official rulebook” on how to install a graver into a handle, but here are a few suggestions that might help.

 For our purposes I will go with one like G. G has a flat side that will allow more versatility in the degree of angle you can put on the graver.
 And it happens be one I have.